Python-SIP/sip/sphinx/python_api.rst

             is the data that will update the memory defined by the index.
 It must implement the buffer interface and be the same size as the data that is being updated.

+    .. method:: asarray([size=-1]) -> :class:`sip.array`

+        .. versionadded:: 4.16.5

+        This returned the block of memory as a :class:`sip.array` object.
+The memory is *not* copied.

+        :param size:
+            the size of the array.
+If it is negative then the size associated with the address is used.
+If there is no associated size then an exception is raised.
+        :return:
+            the :class:`sip.array` object.

     .. method:: ascapsule() -> capsule